enyason/replicate-kotlin/CONTRIBUTING.md

 ## Licensing

-All contributions must comply with the LicenseName under which this project is released.
+All contributions must comply with the License under which this project is released.
 Refer to the [LICENSE](LICENSE) file for details.

 ## Additional Notes